-- (1) Fifty percent (50%) of the demolished residential units shall be replaced within Redevelopment Area 2, and shall include a mix of unit sizes to accommodate the displacees, not just age-restricted, studio and one-bedroom units. - (2) The replacement units shall contain a bedroom mix equivalent to the housing being demolished, and equivalent in cost and tenure. - (3) Priority of occupancy in the replacement units shall be given to displaced residents. - (4) In the relocation or replacement of housing, affordable housing units shall be geographically distributed, and no concentration in shall be permitted. - (5) While the Redevelopment Plan for Area 2 has been modified so as to lessen the need for and impact of condemnation, the actual use of condemnation, going forward, in implementing this Redevelopment Plan, shall also be carefully considered, and shall not be indiscriminate.
+- (1) Fifty percent (50%) of the demolished residential units shall be replaced within Redevelopment Area 2, and shall include a mix of unit sizes to accommodate the displacees, not just age-restricted, studio and one-bedroom units. - (2) The replacement units shall contain a bedroom mix equivalent to the housing being demolished, and equivalent in cost and tenure. - (3) Priority of occupancy in the replacement units shall be given to displaced residents. - (4) In the relocation or replacement of housing, affordable housing units shall be geographically distributed, and no concentration in the Bound Brook Apartments or within a 3-block radius of the Apartments shall be permitted. - (5) While the Redevelopment Plan for Area 2 has already been modified so as to lessen the need for and impact of condemnation on the protected population in Bound Brook, the actual use of condemnation, going forward, in implementing this Redevelopment Plan, shall also be carefully considered, and shall not be indiscriminate.